GarettGazay/ALTR_PROJECT/README.md

    - Metric: Distribution balance score (variance in ride assignments), ride assignments per asset, percentage of assets utilized.
    - The load balance reward establishes a baseline logic, supporting the other reward priorities to maximize efficiency, and balance all rewards evenly toward solving the transportation scheduling problem for NEMT.

-4. **Reward Convergence** (Optional): Measures how quickly the RL agent converges to an optimal policy during training.
-   - Metric: Number of episodes for reward stabilization, improvement in reward over time. -->

 <!-- ## Setup Instructions